 Content: mixed

 Cardinality: 0-n

 Parent Elements: Rule

 Attributes: xml:lang, fixref, disruption, reboot, strategy, override

+Child Elements: sub, xhtml elements

 The fixtext element and its counterpart, the fix element, are fairly complex.
 They can accept a number of attributes that describe aspects of the remediation.
 The xml:lang attribute designates the locale for which the text was written; it is expected that fix elements usually will be locale-independent.
 The following attributes may appear on the fixtext element (for details about most of them, refer to the table under the fix element definition, p.
-48).

-Attribute Values

-fixref A reference to the id of a fix element.

-strategy A keyword that designates the approach or method

-that the fix uses.

-Attribute Values

-disruption A keyword that designates the potential for disruption or degradation of target operation.

-reboot Boolean - whether the remediation described in the

-fixtext will require a reboot or reset of the target.
+56).

+Attribute Values fixref A reference to the id of a fix element complexity A keyword that indicates the difficulty or complexity of applying the described fix to the target disruption A keyword that designates the potential for disruption or degradation of target operation reboot Boolean - if the remediation described in the fixtext will require a reboot or reset of the target strategy A keyword that designates the approach or method that the fix uses